quangsongtu2000/blog_nodejs_project/README.md

         ```bash
         docker command: docker run -d -p 3306:3306 --name mysql -e MYSQL_ROOT_PASSWORD=your_db_password -e MYSQL_DATABASE=your_db_name mysql:8
 5. **Run the project**
+    - Option 1: Normal start app
     ```bash
     npm start
     The server will run at http://localhost:3000 by default.
     Sequelize will automatically sync the database schema on startup.

+    - Option 2: Using docker tool
+    NOTE: You must edit the "start" script in the package.json file to "start": "node dist/app.js" to be able to run app.
+    ```bash
+    docker-compose up -d
 ## Code Architecture
 The project follows a modular MVC-like structure with TypeScript and CommonJS:
     - src/controllers: Handles business logic for authentication, posts, and comments.